marlietandoc/lol_analysis/README.md

 League offers a lot of choice in terms of playstyle, which is one reason why the game is so much fun.
 I have also always found it interesting how players seem to naturally "fall into" liking certain roles and champions.
 I was curious if I could extract some of these preferences in a data-driven way (by looking at what champions summoners play and master).
 Do players prefer certain kinds of champions?
 Are there patterns in what kinds of champs players tend to main?
 For example, if you play Lux what other champs are you likely to play (or unlikely to play).

 ## What I did
-1. Pulled match and mastery data from Riot API for thousands of summoners
+1. Pulled match and champion mastery data from Riot API for thousands of summoners
 2. Analyzed data in R using descriptive statistics, multivariate correlation metrics, clustering, and network analysis
 3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop.